google-deepmind/mujoco_mpc/README.md

 will run the MJPC GUI application using MuJoCo's passive viewer via Python.

 ### Python API Installation Issues
 If your installation fails or is terminated prematurely, we recommend deleting the MJPC build directory and starting from scratch as the build will likely be corrupted.
+Additionally, delete the files generated during the installation process from the `python/` directory.

 ## Predictive Control